cjccjj/pls/README.md

-## please - please AI helper
+## pls - pls cli AI helper
 - A command-line helper that talks to OpenAI API, and generate shell commands that await your confirm to run
+- structured output ensures AI can chat and generate clean shell commands at same time
 - support input from pipe, from both and command chaining
 - support a short term conversation history
 - support inline shell command edit